uniconstructor/demandbaselabs/FormConnector/README.md

 To add the Demandbase Form Connector to your web forms:

 1. Replace "Email" and "Company" in the snippet below with the actual IDs from the email and company fields on your form.
 2. Add your Demandbase key
 3. Create hidden fields on your form for the attributes you wish to capture.
   * Use our default `db_[api_name]` naming convention to automatically map fields, or
   * Map to existing hidden or visible fields using the `fieldMap`
-4. Place the entire snippet to the `head` or top of the `body` of your HTML.
+4. Place the entire snippet in the `head` or top of the `body` of your HTML.
+  * *Tag placement may vary based on your Marketing Automation System or form processor.*
-5. Optionally, define additional functionality by sending additional parameters to the `connect` function.
+5. Optionally, define additional functionality by sending additional parameters to the `connect` function or adding hook functions.
   * See [Configuration Options](https://github.com/demandbaselabs/demandbaselabs/blob/master/FormConnector/README.md#configuration-options) for a full list of options and associated functionality.

 ```